anniehedgpeth/anniehedgpeth.github.io/_posts/2017-01-05-jenkinsfile.md

 You'll see there that I decided to define a method instead of writing out the whole thing since the only thing that changes from stage to stage is the test type.
 So it's helpful for me to look and see what the method is defining first, and then go up and look at how it's called.

 As you can see in the method, first we're going to `unstash 'everything'` that we stashed in the *compile* stage.
-The reason that we're doing that is because we could possibly be running this stage on a different node than the one from which we checked out our source, so the info may not be cached there.
+The reason that we're doing that is because we could possibly be running this stage on a different node than the one from which we checked out our source, so the files from the repo may not be there.
 But the master knows where you stashed it to begin with in that Pipeline job.

 Then we're going to `restore` it (get all the dependencies loaded that we need) and then run the `test`.
 And that'll happen for each test type that we called simultaneously.